Fascinating Facts About Small-Yellow-Birds You Should Know

 Common yellowthroat perched on reed with olive back yellow throat and black mask

 Because They Often Stay Low In Thick Vegetation Common Yellow Throats Can Be More Easily Heard Than Seen.
-They’re Insect Eaters Constantly Hopping And Flicking Their Tails As They Forage.
+They Are Insect Eaters Constantly Hopping And Flicking Their Tails As They Forage.
 Despite Their Wide Distribution They Can Be Surprisingly Secretive Giving Birders Fleeting Glimpses.
-Their Adaptability To Various Habitats Makes Them One Of The Most Widespread Warblers In North America.
+Among Small Yellow Birds They Stand Out For Their Adaptability To Various Habitats Making Them One Of The Most Widespread Warblers In North America.
+Watching These Small Yellow Birds Dart Through Marsh Grasses Is A Joy For Anyone Who Loves The Hidden Beauty Of Nature.

 Female American Redstart